MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/utils-interactivity-selections.md

       }
     ```

 8. The `renderSelection` method is responsible for updating the visual state of elements in the chart.
-Here's a sample implementation of `renderSelection`.
+The following is a sample implementation of `renderSelection`.

     ```typescript
     public renderSelection(hasSelection: boolean): void {